thorsjur/event-planner-itp/eventplanner/core/README.md

 The persistence layer can be found [here](./src/main/java/eventplanner/json/).

+To improve the applications usability, we wish to limit the user’s explicit knowledge of the data persistence, thus we choose to not use the desktop metaphor.
+User data will be displayed upon the user entering a unique username.
+Where and how the data is saved will not be disclosed to the user.
+When a user clicks on the “create new event”-button, “add event”-button or “remove event”-button, the saving should be implicitly done by the program.

-This is where data about users and events are stored.
+[This](../fxui/src/main/resources/data/event.json) is where data about users and events are stored.
 Events will be stored in a json file.
 Each event will be stored as its own object with properties; type, name, start-time, end-time, location and users.

     {
         "type" : "Example",